Read all the pedants’ screeds and strictures; But don’t believe in anything that can’t be told in coloured pictures.

 Photo by Michael Santiago

-Originally from Los Angeles, he was raised in New Mexico and now makes his home and studio in Pittsburgh.
+Originally from Los Angeles, he grew up in the high desert of New Mexico and now makes his home and studio in Pittsburgh, Pennsyvania.